flinker-app/docsfx/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 ### Step 3: Set Up the Tab
 Choose the specific team and channel where you want to set up the IFC Viewer tab, then click "Set up."
+You can also add the tab to multiple teams and chats.

 ![Select Team and Setup Tab](/_media/teams-apps-ifc-viewer-select-team-and-setup-tab.png)